MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Open-Microsoft-Dynamics-NAV-Clients-that-Connect-to-Microsoft-Dynamics-NAV-on-Microsoft-Azure.md

 ---
 title: "How to: Open Microsoft Dynamics NAV Clients that Connect to Microsoft Dynamics NAV on Microsoft Azure"
+description: "This topic describes how to open the Microsoft Dynamics NAV Windows client and Microsoft Dynamics NAV Web client for a Dynamics NAV deployment on Microsoft Azure."
 author: jswymer
 ms.custom: na
 ms.date: 06/05/2016